 An adjustable rate mortgage is a good option if you don’t plan on living in the property for the full term of the loan or if you relocate frequently.
-Since you don’t need a longer term loan, you may enjoy a lower rate and payment during the fixed period.
+Since you don’t need a longer term loan, you may enjoy a lower rate and payment during the fixed-rate period.

 A Federal Housing Administration loan (FHA) is provided by a mortgage lender and insured against loss by the Department of Housing and Urban Development (HUD).
 The qualifications for an FHA loan are different from a conventional loan, but you’ll find the same loan terms of 15 or 30 years.
 In many cases, a smaller down payment is required and the loan qualification requirements are easier to meet.
 Subject to limitations, you can refinance a conventional loan into an FHA loan and vice versa, or refinance a FHA loan to a different type of FHA loan.

 These loans are designed to be more flexible and accommodate a lower down payment.
 If you are a first-time homebuyer, this may be a great option for you.

 - You must be able to put a minimum down payment of 3.5%.

 - Down payment may be gifted by a family member.

 - FHA loans are only for a primary residence, which you must occupy.

 - Property must meet certain minimum standards established by Department of Housing and Urban Development (HUD).

 A mortgage loan guaranteed by the Department of Veteran’s Affairs with the goal of making homeownership available to those who have served our country.